cits5501/cits5501.github.io/assets/workshops/workshop07.md

 So suppose a colleague writes the following method, intended to determine whether a year is a leap year.
-Again, look for problems in and potential improvements to this code (5 mins), then discuss these with your partner(s) (5--10 mins).
+Again, look for problems in and potential improvements to this code, and drop in on one of the labs to compare solutions.

 ```java